 This node forms part of the Evidence, Policy and Influence Collaborative (EPIC).

 There is an on-going epistemic crisis, what the WHO has called an “infodemic” that is a great challenge to public health.
-Medical research can develop new life-saving treatments, but if there is a lack of public trust in the evidence challenges widespread implementation.
+Medical research can develop new life-saving treatments, but a lack of public trust in the evidence challenges widespread implementation.
 Our goal is to foster the spread of accurate scientific information, to spread trust in that scientific information, and to support the use of that information when making decisions.

 Research on how to combat misinformation is widespread, but typically exists within disciplinary silos.
 The work examining how misinformation spreads, how it is supported by social institutions, and its effects on individuals are typically researched independently.
 This node brings researchers together from across the university so our inter-disciplinary approach can be more than the sum of our parts.

 We will develop methods to increase trust in the right information, and inoculate against misinformation.